 Graduating from the NICU was an amazing day.
-As parents we left equipped with the knowledge and confidence that we can care for Jacob at home.
-The NICU staff not only cared for our son, but helped shape us into the parents we are today.
-At home Jacob is thriving and is a happy, healthy, giggling little boy.
+As parents, we left equipped with the knowledge and confidence that we can care for Jacob at home.
+The NICU staff not only cared for our son but helped shape us into the parents we are today.

 Our success is warranted to the tremendous support BloomNICU receives from local community through corporate sponsorship and from the Jim Pattison Children’s Hospital Foundation of Saskatchewan.
 A variety of sponsorship packages are available.